bbauska/CSS-Notes4Pros/README.md

 <h4>In action</h4>

 See <a href="https://jsfiddle.net/yokosbm0/1/">this fiddle</a> for
-a implementation of these global booleans.
+an implementation of these global booleans.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-12">Section 4.12: ID selectors</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ID selectors select DOM elements with the targeted ID.
 To select an element by a specific ID in CSS, the &num; prefix is used.